Benchmarking Deep Learning Convolutions on Energy-constrained CPUs: Convolution algorithms

-\textbf{Explicit and Implicit Lowering} [\texttt{gemm} and \texttt{im2row}].
-These methods convert the convolution operations into a matrix multiplication using ``lowering'' techniques; it consists in replicating data in order to transform the convolution into a General Matrix Multiplication (GEMM for General Matrix Multiplication) to maximize cached data reuse.
+\textbf{Explicit and Implicit Lowering} [\texttt{im2row} and \texttt{gemm}].
+These methods convert a convolution operation into a General Matrix Multiplication (GEMM) using ``lowering'' techniques.
+The principle is to replicate data in order to transform input and weight tensors into matrices whose product corresponds to the convolution output.
 This approach can be particularly efficient, as GEMM is well optimized on modern CPUs \cite{Kragstrom1998} and GPU-based accelerators \cite{Abdelfattah2016}.
-The explicit lowering procedure \texttt{im2row} is presented by Figure \subref{fig:im2rowtransf}.
-The Im2row transformation involves a large overhead due to data movements.
-Implicit lowering reduce this overhead by calling it on-the-fly on small tiles of the tensor and computing the output result for each tile in parallel~\cite{Lym2019}.
-The default implementation of OneDNN~\cite{oneDNN} uses implicit lowering and is referred to as \texttt{gemm}.
+The lowering procedure is presented in Figure~\ref{fig:im2rowtransf} and we refer to our explicit lowering convolution as \texttt{im2row} in the following.
+Although \texttt{im2row} involves a large overhead due to data movements, implicit lowering reduces this overhead by transforming small tiles of the tensor on-the-fly and computing the output result for each tile in parallel~\cite{Lym2019}.
+The default implementation of OneDNN~\cite{oneDNN} uses implicit lowering and is referred to as \texttt{gemm} in the following.
+These methods are particularly efficient on highly parallel architectures such as GPUs or TPUs~\cite{Zhou2021}.

-\textbf{Winograd algorithm} [\texttt{wino}].
-The last method is an extension of Winograd's algorithm~\cite{Winograd1980} which reduces the number of floating points multiplications of 1D convolutions by benefitting from redundancy patterns, at the cost of increasing the number of additions.
+\textbf{Winograd convolution} [\texttt{wino}].
+The last method is an extension of Winograd's algorithm~\cite{Winograd1980} which reduces the number of floating-point multiplications of one-dimensional convolutions by taking advantage of redundancy patterns, at the cost of increasing the number of additions.
 To transpose this method to deep-learning convolutions, we followed the approach of Lavin and Gray~\cite{Lavin2015}, working on $3\times 3$ convolution kernels.
-This algorithm is referred to as \texttt{wino} and its main benefit is to reduce the number of important floating point multiplications by $2.25$ when window size is 2.
+This algorithm is referred to as \texttt{wino} and its main benefit is to reduce the number of critical floating-point multiplications by $2.25$ when the window size is 2.
+Such methods were implemented on GPUs~\cite{Park2016}, but are known to show floating-point imprecision with quantized data \cite{Meng2019}.